joeldsouzax/konscious/README.md

 ## MAJOR TASKS
+- delete user for admin
-- user management with qr code creation
+- login with qr code
 - scan qr code by managers
 - show events in a really good way (calendar view or whatever)
 - internationalize